 7 – Is Social Media A Necessary Evil? – Evil, yes.
 Necessary only for business.

 8 – What About Book, Author And Selling Websites? – They all add to it.
 The hassle may not even be worth it if you don’t have the energy to keep across them.
 Besides, the ones you are selling on, if you are signed to Smashwords and Amazon, is going to be a lot.
 Smashwords distributes to iTunes, Kobo, Barnes & Noble to name a few.
-Amazon is CreateSpace and Kindle and they own Goodreads plus countless forums.
+Amazon is print and e-book and they own Goodreads.
 There are so many the list goes on…and on…and on.

-9 – So Which Books Sites You Believe Are Best? – Smashwords and Kobo for e-books as they distribute to many countries, libraries and stores.
-Amazon’s CreateSpace and Kindle as they cover or own so many other places it’s ridiculous.
-They own Book Depository, Goodreads, Amazon Author Central and distribute your paperback versions to other stores and distributors, plus have e-stores you can set up for your books.
+9 – Which Books Sites You Believe Are Best? – Smashwords, Kobo, Streetlib, PublishDrive, iTunes for e-books as they all distribute to many countries, libraries and stores.
+Amazon as they cover or own so many other places it’s ridiculous.
+They own Book Depository and Goodreads among many others, and distribute your paperback versions.
 And, they own Audible, where you can buy the audio versions of books, and ACX where authors can get their audio versions made and paid for so they can put them up for sale on Audible.
-Plus, they professionally publish your books if they take you on as a client.
-Yep, they also traditionally publish books in their own publishing division.
-The whole Amazon network is overwhelming and is probably far more than what traditional publishers do for authors, so they are a definite way to go to cover all the bases.
+And then there’s Ingram Sparks for worldwide print books.